An image of a red light therapy device for knee pain

 Lifestyle Modifications and Supportive Care

-In addition to medical treatments, making certain lifestyle changes can help manage knee pain and improve your quality of life.
+In addition to medical treatments, certain lifestyle changes can help manage knee pain and improve your quality of life.
 Maintaining a healthy weight reduces stress on your knees, while using supportive footwear and assistive devices can make daily activities easier.
 Applying ice or heat, practicing good posture, and avoiding activities that aggravate your symptoms are all important strategies for long-term knee health.
 Always consult your healthcare provider before starting any new treatment or exercise program.

 What Is Light Therapy?